v-morello/clfd/README.md

 clfd -h
 ```

-Running with default arguments should work very well in the vast majority of cases.
+Running with default arguments should work well in most of cases, **but the choice of profile features should be strongly motivated by the dynamic range of the data.** On some observing systems, the mean and scale of the data can vary wildly across the band and thus the mean and standard deviation of the data in a given channel do not correlate well with the presence of interference.
+In such cases, you should use features that are insensitive to the scale of the data.
+The official recommendation is:
+- Low dynamic range / bit depth: `std`, `ptp` and/or `lfamp`.
+Recommended for 1-bit and 2-bit Parkes multibeam receiver data in particular.
+- High dynamic range: `skew`, `kurtosis`, and/or `acf`.
+Recommended for any Parkes UWL data in particular.

 For example, to process a batch of `PSRCHIVE` archive files placed in the ``~/folded_data`` directory:
 ```
 clfd ~/folded_data/*.ar
 ```